Measurable fractional spin for quantum Hall quasiparticles on the disk: Some additional observations

-We now consider the quasiholes obtained by the adiabatic insertion of one or more flux quanta in the system; the possibility of characterising exactly their spin $J$ according to Eq.~\eqref{Eq:Def:Spin} will allow us to present some further considerations also for quasielectron states and to compare with the ``standard'' definition of topological spin.
+We now consider a different model of quasiholes obtained from the rigid shift of the occupation numbers of angular momentum levels; the possibility of characterising exactly their spin $J$ according to Eq.~\eqref{Eq:Def:Spin} will allow us to present some further considerations also for some quasielectron states and to compare with the ``standard'' definition of topological spin.